Laptop Program Information

 Why should I have a laptop?

-While purchasing or owning a laptop isn’t required by the College of Design, many of the programs have stated that they believe that ownership of a laptop with the proper software loaded and configured correctly is critical to educational success.
+While we can’t require that you purchase or own a laptop, many of the degree programs believe that ownership of a correctly configured laptop is critical to your educational success.

 Why this program?

-We offer this program as a financially advantageous way for students to obtain, own, and operate their computers.
-The college also provides access for laptop program participants to support if and when things go wrong, in addition to the group buying power to get a high-end machine at a better price than usual retail individual purchasing.
-This program meets or exceeds all College of Design departmental recommendations for student laptops.
+We offer this program as a financially advantageous way for students to obtain, own and operate their computers.
+You will also have access to support if and when things go wrong.
+This program utilizes group buying power to provide a high-end machine at a better price than you could typically obtain when purchasing a laptop individually.
+The included information from your new department lists the minimum and recommended computer requirements for that area.
+The college’s program meets or exceeds all recommended requirements.

 Is this a lease?

-No, this is a special program that the college offers, which allows students to completely pay for the computer and included software and accessories over a 3-year term.
-It is completely available to the student participants to make use of during the agreement, but the college maintains ownership of the machines during the term of the contract, so that certain software programs that the College of Design owns can legally be installed and maintained.
+No, this is a special program the college offers that allows students to completely pay for the computer and included software and accessories over a three-year term.
+It is yours to make use of during the agreement, but we do maintain ownership of the machines during the term of the contract so that certain software programs the College of Design owns can legally be installed and maintained.

 What kind of machine will I get?

-Here are the specifications for the 2016 Laptop Program configuration:
+Here are the specifications for this year’s configuration:

 - 16 GB system operating memory

-- Portable external hard drive for data backups and extra storage.
+- 2-Terabyte portable external hard drive for data backups and extra storage.

 What software comes with the program, installed on the machine?

 All of these software packages are compatible with either Mac OS or Windows OS.
-The Laptop program will support these software packages and also the installed operating systems, including upgrade availability.
+The laptop program will support these software packages and the installed operating systems, including upgrade availability through our support staff.

-Autodesk software titles such as AutoCAD Architecture, 3D Studio Max, and Revit may be installed on the Windows OS partition, as a convenience, in a demonstration mode.
-Select Autodesk titles may also be available for Mac OS, such as AutoCAD.
+Autodesk software titles such as AutoCAD Architecture, 3D Studio Max and Revit may be installed on the Windows OS partition at no additional cost.
+Select Autodesk titles may also be available for Mac OS.

 Can I install my own software on the machine?

 Sure.
-Third party software legally purchased by, or allowed to Design Students, and can be installed at during or after the program.
-Design Laptop Support will assist in any way we can, but can’t guarantee support for third party software licenses outside the scope of the Laptop Program.
+You will be a local administrator on the machine with full access.
+Third-party software legally purchased by you or provided by your department can be installed at your discretion during or after the contract term.
+We will assist in any way we can, but we can’t guarantee support for third-party software licenses outside the scope of the Design Laptop Program.

 Why are there only Apple laptops in the program?

-The Intel-based Apple MacBook Pro laptops are capable of running either Mac OS, or Microsoft Windows OS.
-This means that a machine set up as a Windows ‘PC’, Microsoft Windows OS will start up and run by default.
-Participants that choose a dual-boot configuration may specify the option of starting the machine in either operating system, interchangeably, and can work with either one, or choose to exclusively prefer one operating system to the other.
+The Intel-based Apple MacBook Pro laptops are capable of running either Mac OS or Windows OS.
+This means that can choose to have your machine set up as a Windows PC, which is the OS that will start up and run by default.
+You may specify the option of starting the machine in either operating system or you can choose to exclusively prefer one operating system to the other.

-Industrial Design students also use Solidworks software, which is provided by that department, independently of the Design Laptop Program.
-Solidworks software also requires installation in Microsoft Windows OS.
+Industrial Design students also use Solidworks and Keyshot software, which are provided by that department independently of the Design Laptop Program.
+Both Solidworks and Keyshot software require a Windows OS.

-Graphic Design and some Fine Arts users tend to prefer Apple’s Mac OS X platform, but there is not an official preference specified, and the configuration is up to the user’s choice.
+Graphic Design and some Integrated Studio Arts users tend to prefer Apple’s Mac OS X platform, but there is not an official preference specified, and the configuration is the user’s choice

-At the end of the contract term (three years) participants will have fully paid off the machine, accessories, and software packages included in the purchase price.
-After paying a small transfer fee ($5.00), the machine will belong to that person.
+At the end of the contract term (three years) you will have fully paid off the machine, accessories and software packages included in the purchase price.
+After paying a small transfer fee ($5), the machine’s ownership will be transferred to you.

-What happens if I need longer than 3 years to complete my degree?
+What happens if I need longer than three years to complete my degree?

 No worries.
-Machines can continue to be supported by the program for an additional year of enrollment for degree completion.
-Before departure, the college will transfer ownership and complete the contract as outlined above.
+Machines can continue to be supported by the program for an additional year while you finish your degree.
+When you are ready to graduate, we will transfer ownership and complete the contract as outlined above.
+There are certain benefits that can’t be extended beyond the original three years.
+As an example, the AppleCare+ Warranty cannot be extended past the included three years.

 OK, I’ve read this far… So, how much does all of this cost?